-- A learning journey using 2 Simple an ICT programme to capture milestones in a child's development.
+- A learning journey using 'Evidence Me' an ICT programme to capture milestones in a child's development.
 Observations include photos and quotes from children which enable the adult to track and record children's development against their age and stage and Early Learning Goals (see Development Matters in the EYFS) and the characteristics of their learning as well as plan for individual next steps and shared with parents. - Busy Bee books that allows children to put in work that they feel particularly proud of their achievements in; pupil voice, certificates.
-It also shows children, practitioners and parents how children have progressed in their physical development and expressive arts and design. - WOW certificates that capture your child's learning and achievements outside of school and parent voice at consultation evenings. - Reading journals and writing books in Reception that show how children are developing in their communication and language and literacy. - Assessed writing portfolios commence in Reception and are added to half termly as children journey through the school.
+It also shows children, practitioners and parents how children have progressed in their physical development and expressive arts and design. - WOW certificates that capture your child's learning and achievements outside of school and parent voice at consultation evenings. - Reading journals and writing books in Reception that show how children are developing in their communication and language and literacy.